Asset Allocation tutorial and primer for investors and financial advisors.

 For Investment Advisors:

-Difference Between the Actual Fee-based Moderate Model (with fees deducted) and the S&P 500
+Difference Between the Actual Fee-Based Moderate Model and the S&P 500

-NO 1.1% ANNUAL FEES are subtracted from the S&P 500 here, like they are in the actual and hypo Moderate Models.
-This is not a proper comparison, like what's shown above with the Index Model, but it's the most popular thing people actually do
+This is not a proper comparison, like what's shown above with the Index Model, but it's the most popular thing people do.

 For Individual Investors:

-Difference Between the Actual No-Load Moderate Model and the S&P 500
+Difference Between the Actual No-load Moderate Model Portfolio and the S&P 500

 Caution!
-Up until now the comparisons were with the Fee-based Moderate Model.
-This changed here to the No-Load Moderate Model - which is for individual investors
+Up until now the comparisons were with the Fee-Based Model.
+This changed here to the No-Load Model - which is for individual investors.

 Investment Vehicle used